 - After submitting the revised prospectus, the student should schedule a time to discuss the prospectus with the entire committee at a face-to-face meeting arranged by the student in consultation with his/her Dissertation Committee chair.
 Out-of-town members may arrange to Skype in to the meeting.
-Assistance in booking a location may be obtained by contacting phurter@ucf.edu. - Following the face-to-face prospectus review, the Dissertation Committee will notify the student in writing (via email) whether s/he may continue to develop the dissertation based on the prospectus discussed, or needs to provide further revisions to the prospectus.
-This notification must be copied to the Program Director (rudy@ucf.edu) and the program Assistant Director (phurter@ucf.edu). - 5.
-Should the student need to continue revisions, the same process should be followed into the subsequent term of enrollment in ENC 7980 hours (#4 above).
+Assistance in booking a location may be obtained by contacting phurter@ucf.edu. - The prospectus defense is up to your committee to design and arrange.
+Check with your chair to review the committee's plan and expectations, and how you should best prepare. - Following the face-to-face prospectus review, the Dissertation Committee will notify the student in writing (via email) whether s/he may continue to develop the dissertation based on the prospectus discussed, or needs to provide further revisions to the prospectus.
+This notification must be copied to the Program Director (bmauer@ucf.edu) and the program Assistant Director (phurter@ucf.edu). - 5.
+Should the student need to continue revisions, the same process should be followed into the subsequent term of enrollment in ENC 7980.